 - Violent and Other Criminal Incidents at Public Schools, and Those Reported to the Police

 - Students’ Reports of Gangs at School

 - Students’ Reports of Being Called Hate-Related Words and Seeing Hate-Related Grafitti

 - Postsecondary Campus Safety and Security

 Appendix A: Technical Notes

-The indicators in this report are based on information drawn from a variety of independent data sources, including national and international surveys of students, teachers, principals, and postsecondary institutions, and data collection from federal departments and agencies and international organizations, including the Bureau of Justice Statistics, the National Center for Education Statistics, the Federal Bureau of Investigation, the Centers for Disease Control and Prevention, the Office of Postsecondary Education, and the Organization for Economic Cooperation and Development.
+The indicators in this report are based on information drawn from a variety of independent data sources, including national surveys of students, teachers, principals, and postsecondary institutions and universe data collections from federal departments and agencies, including the Bureau of Justice Statistics, the National Center for Education Statistics, the Federal Bureau of Investigation, the Centers for Disease Control and Prevention, the Office of Postsecondary Education, and the National Institute on Drug Abuse of the U.S. Department of Health and Human Services.
 Each data source has an independent sample design, data collection method, and questionnaire design or is the result of a universe data collection.
 Universe data collections include a census of all known entities in a specific universe (e.g., all deaths occurring on school property).
 Readers should be cautious when comparing data from different sources.
 Differences in sampling procedures, populations, time periods, and question phrasing can all affect the comparability of results.
 For example, some questions from different surveys may appear the same, but were asked of different populations of students (e.g., students ages 12–18 or students in grades 9–12); in different years; about experiences that occurred within different periods of time (e.g., in the past 30 days or during the past 12 months); or at different locations (e.g., in school or anywhere).

 The following is a description of data sources, accuracy of estimates, and statistical procedures used in this report.